kensnyder/react-create-use-store/README.md

 ## Writing Actions

-When writing an action function, the first argument is the store, with a property `state` and a method `setState`.
+When writing an action function, the first argument is the `[state, setState]` pair.
 Subsequent arguments are those that consumers should pass in.
 For example, a login action might be defined with three arguments:

 ```jsx harmony
 function login([state, setState], username, password) {}